rackerlabs/support-how-to/content/cloud-databases/permissions-matrix-for-cloud-databases.md

 ### On-demand backups

-**Note**: Any user who calls the on demand backup operations for Cloud Databases must have access to Cloud Files.
+**Note**: Any user who calls the on-demand backup operations for Cloud Databases must have access to Cloud Files.

 | Method | API action | Role | Description |
 |-------|---------|---|--------|